Calvin's Dad: That's nice.

 - In this M&M's ad, Red and Yellow are putting out M&M's for Santa and meet him in the flesh.

 - One commercial had a family come downstairs on Christmas morning to behold the entire house filled wall to wall with amazing toys and gifts, far and beyond the usual fare.
-When the dad asks what they left for Santa, the kids replied "Cheese".
+When the dad asks his daughter what she left for Santa, the kids replied "I didn't leave him cookies; I left him cheese".
 The commercial ends with the tag line, "Behold the power of cheese."

-- Subverted in old locally-produced Louisiana ad for Zapp's potato chips that had Santa asking the boys and girls to hold off on the milk and cookies and leave out 7up and a bag of Zapp's instead.
+- An old locally-produced Louisiana ad for Zapp's potato chips had Santa asking the boys and girls to hold off on the milk and cookies and leave out 7up and a bag of Zapp's instead.
 That's just how Santa rolls down on the bayou.

 - The Raymond Briggs Father Christmas book has Father Christmas getting rather tipsy on all the sherry that the children leave out for him (in Britain, it's traditional to give Santa a mince pie and a sherry to keep him going, and a carrot for his reindeer).

 - The Santa Clause: Early in his tenure as Santa, when he's still refusing to get into the spirit of it, Scott doesn't touch the food.
 When a small child catches him not drinking the milk she's left out, he tells her it's because he's lactose intolerant.
-This becomes a Brick Joke when he returns to the house at the end of the film, and finds that she's remembered and left him a glass of soy milk instead.
+This becomes a Brick Joke when he returns to the house at the end of the film, and finds that she's remembered and left him a glass of soy milk instead... except he doesn't like soy milk.

 - Referenced in "'Til Santa's Gone (I Just Can't Wait)" by Clint Black.
 (The song was once sub-titled "Milk and Cookies".)